pineapplemachine/higher/docs/rulebook.md

 const reversed = filtered.reverse(); // Unsafe!
 ```

+If you want to create a sequence based on another excepting some elements of the front or back, it is not safe to pop those elements yourself and then to create that sequence.
+Instead, higher provides functions like `dropHead`, `dropTail`, `from`, and `until` for accomplishing this safely.

+TODO: Include links to further reading on these functions

 ### Consuming completed sequences

 It is unsafe to call `sequence.front()`, `sequence.popFront()`, `sequence.nextFront()`, `sequence.back()`, `sequence.popBack()`, `sequence.nextBack()`, or `sequence.next()` on any sequence for which `sequence.done()` returns a truthy value.